 6. Coach and Mentor for Success

 During training, we focus on increments of progress the Trainee makes in acquiring new skills to identify their strengths as well as their development needs.
-We use these increments of progress to provide the Trainee with feedback coupled with the proper coaching and mentoring based on their results to proactively assist them in acquiring the necessary knowledge and skill to implement our T3 (train-the-trainer) philosophy within their business.
+We use these increments of progress to provide the trainee with feedback coupled with the proper coaching and mentoring based on their results to proactively assist them in acquiring the necessary knowledge and skills to implement our T3 (train-the-trainer) philosophy within their business.